dldemoks/oscommerce/README.md

 osCommerce
 ======
-Модуль оплаты Payeer
+Payment module Payeer

-Для установки модуля скачайте и распакуйте архив.
+To install the module, download and unzip the archive.
-Далее следуйте прилагаемой инструкции
+Then follow the attached instructions.

-Поддержка версии CMS osCommerce 2.3.4
+Support for CMS osCommerce 2.3.4